Comparison Guide: Cedarwood vs Sandalwood

 Cedarwood Atlas is also commonly used for its benefits with breathing and helping to clear congestion.

 What makes it unique from other Cedarwood oils is primarily its aroma.
 Cedarwood Atlas has a unique woody aroma that is unlike other cedarwoods.
 With sweet, green undertones and a dry finish, Cedarwood Atlas is typically classified as having a masculine aroma.
+It also blends well with other oils such as , and Berry.

 In India, Cedarwood is especially sacred.
 Cedarwood Himalayan is used: